-Confusion Matrix is a method for evaluation using a matrix table as shown in table 3 [11].
-The table show that the dataset is composed of two classes, one class is presumed as positive and the other negative [12].
-In the next stage, the confusion matrix is generating value accuracy, precision, and recall.
+Confusion Matrix is a method for evaluation using a matrix table as shown in table 3 [8].
+In Table 3 we can see that if the dataset is composed of two classes, one class is regarded as positive and the other negative [9].
+Evaluation of the confusion matrix is generating value accuracy, precision, and recall.